Sshashank18/meta-registration/Readme.md

 # Metacognition Registration
 Metacognition is Galgotias College of Engineering and Technology yearly Techfest.
 This project is based on registering the user for the fest.
-This project is connected with the Metacognition frontend project.
+This project is connected with the Metacognition frontend project https://metacognition2020.co/.
 Paytm APIs has been used for accepting payments from Paytm.
 After the successful registration, a mail will be delievered for confirmation.